- What is MBA language testing all about?

 This depends greatly on which test you are taking and your English language abilities, ranging from a week to a few months.

-In terms of preparation, If you speak English fluently, you won’t need as much time to prepare.
+In terms of preparation, if you speak English fluently, you won’t need as much time to prepare.
 If you feel your English is not yet fluent, it is a good idea to invest in private English lessons or a test preparation course to improve your skills before the test.

 Regardless, make sure you invest time into understanding how the test works, what is included in each of the sections, and how you score points on the test.
 Even a native English speaker can receive a relatively low score simply for not knowing the “rules” of the test.